cponcej/awesome-tech/docs/linux-commands-examples.md

 # Linux Commands Examples

+- Make your prompt safer with # so that if you accidentally copy & paste it, it doesn't run.

+		PS1="# $PS1"

 - Edit a file on a remote server using vim from your local *nix desktop

 		vim scp://user@server1//etc/httpd/httpd.conf